-- Bottom line: it is each student's responsibility to make sure that the correct version of the program/document was submitted on time. - Alternate submission mechanisms e.g., email, uploads to cloud-based systems such as Google drive, time-stamps, TA memories cannot be used as alternatives if you have not properly submitted into D2L - Only files submitted into D2L by the due date is what will be marked - Late assignments will not be accepted. - If you are ill then medical documentation is required. - Contact your course instructor and not your tutorial instructor to get permission for a late submission
+- Bottom line: it is each student's responsibility to make sure that the correct version of the program was submitted on time. - Late assignments will not be accepted. - If you are ill then medical documentation is required. - Contact your course instructor and not your tutorial instructor to get permission for a late submission